anaselhajjaji/local-kafka-devenv/README.md

 Note that `Kafka` depends on `Zookeepe`r to store metadata about the topics and partitions.
 For development purposes, we don't need to interact with it and we can safely ignore it.

 `docker-compose` is used as well to manage the containers.

+To start open python-devcontainer in `vscode` and start the devcontainer.

+## Useful commands to interact with Kafka

+- list all topics currently in kafka: `kcat -b localhost:9093 -L`
+-